zhanxw/anno/README.md

 Anno code is hosted online [anno](https://github.com/zhanxw/anno "https://github.com/zhanxw/anno").
-You can download the source and compile (type 'make release').
+You can download the source, unpack the tar file and compile (type 'make').

 For CSG internal users, the compiled executable file is at:
 /net/fantasia/home/zhanxw/anno/executable/anno

-The source code is located at:/net/fantasia/home/zhanxw/anno You can type 'make release' to compile your own executable file.
+The source code is located at: /net/fantasia/home/zhanxw/anno .
+You can type 'make release' to compile your own executable file.
 Type "make test1" or "make test2" will demonstrate the command line to annotate example VCF files.